Why business composability is key to manufacturing success

 Building resilience with composability

-Manufacturers are often part of complex supply chains and networks.
-This typically means there are many aspects outside of their control, whether raw material extraction or customer shipping and logistics.
-The smallest disruption can significantly impact their operations at a moment’s notice.
+While business composability is useful for any organization, such as brands and retailers, it’s especially critical for manufacturers and other industrial B2B businesses.
+That’s because manufacturers are often part of complex supply chains and networks.
+In other words, there are many aspects outside of your control, whether raw material extraction or customer shipping and logistics.
+The smallest disruption to any components can significantly impact operations at a moment’s notice; preparing modular contingencies is vital to creating a composable enterprise.

 How composability solves supply chain issues

-Composability in manufacturing also supports a bottom-up approach to problem-solving.
+Business composability in manufacturing also supports “ground-up” approaches to problem-solving.
 This can be crucial in supply chains that often encompass a vast number of actors and stakeholders across many geographies.
-For manufacturers in rapidly evolving sectors, such as Fast-Moving Consumer Goods (FMCG), the competitive advantage of composable architecture could be huge.
+The competitive advantages to business composability and modular architecture could especially benefit manufacturers in rapidly evolving sectors, such as:

 workman arranging pipes for manufacturing use